picons/picons/.github/ISSUE_TEMPLATE/add-picons-request.md

 ---
 name: Add picons request
 about: This template helps you make a proper request to add picons
-title: "[ADD] a description of what you'd like to add"
+title: "A description of what you'd like to add"
-labels: enhancement
+labels: update
 assignees: ''

 ---